It has been almost 20 years, but it is still relevant

 Similarly the six principal rafters, so critical in the preliminary stages of roof construction, have now rotted at the ground interface.
 In fact, once the building was completed in 1977, the ground was dug away from the butts of these rafters in order to determine if they were still load-bearing.
 The fact that they weren‘t, further substantiates the claim of distinction between constructional and structural evidence.
 The butts of these rafters were left as they were to test their longevity in an exposed position.
 Like the porch posts they were badly rotted after a mere eight years but only below the limit of the eaves of the building.

 The house forms the major focus of the museum area of the Ancient Farm and has been used as an educational tool from its creation.
 Despite the passage of tens of thousands of feet, wear is minimal.
-Similarly the central hearth has been used regularly as well as the reconstructed cooking oven.
+Similarly the central hearth has been used regularly as well as the reconstructed clay cooking oven.
 To date some ten years later there is minimal sooting in the roof and all the timbers are firm and stable.

 Throughout the experimentation with roundhouses the effect of a centrally placed hearth has been tested exhaustively.
 The simple conclusion is that there need not be chimney provision of any kind.
 Should there be a hole in the roof the house immediately becomes an elementary blast furnace.
 Sparks would be raised from the hearth into the thatch and within hours conflagration would quickly ensue.

 The testing of the interior of the house is a continuous programme with special attention to changes in the soil matrix of the floor.
-There is an undoubted enhancement of the magnetic susceptibility of the soil within the house brought about by the effects of the on one hand and on the other by the total degradation of the root originally present before the house was built.
+There is an undoubted enhancement of the magnetic susceptibility of the soil within the house brought about by the effects of the fire on one hand and on the other by the total degradation of the root fibre originally present before the house was built.
 The results of the trials will be published in due course (Reynolds 1993).

 Finally after ten years the house is being coated with an additional layer of thatch.
 Financial restrictions when the house was built meant that the original thatch was just 100 mm thick instead of the more acceptable 300 mm.
 Even so the damage has been minimal, mostly occasioned by birds robbing straw for nest building and occasional storm damage.
 During the rethatching, inspection showed all the timbers to be firm and sound, including the hazel purlins.
 Once the thatch is completed the roof weight will be increased to over ten tonnes of straw dry weight.
 The particular importance of this study is that it is a long-term research programme.
 The information yielded to date is remarkable and in future should become invaluable, especially as electronic prospection techniques continue to improve.
 In effect the house is a simple laboratory, the history of which is fully recorded.
 Its value as a source of comparative evidence can only increase with time.